haozhen315/CCAM-China-Catchment-Attributes-and-Meteorology-dataset/README.md

 The manuscript can be found [here](https://essd.copernicus.org/preprints/essd-2021-71/essd-2021-71.pdf) (publicly available).

+This repository supports generating 120+ basin attributes for [each] basin given a single or several basin boundar(ies) in shapefile format.

 ## Contact Information
 If you find any bugs or unclear in the code, you can contact me through zhen.hao18 at alumni.imperial.ac.uk

 ## Introduction
-This repository supports generating 120+ basin attributes given a basin boundary in shapefile format within Contiguous China.
 There are two ways to use this project:
 1. Calculate certain types of attributes using the single scripts; sample outputs are provided in ./output/
 2. Calculate all characteristics for the given basins using the calculate_all_attributes.py.